Visit official website View Video

 Fort-de-France, the capital city.
 La Pagerie, birthplace of Martinique's most famous daughter: Josephine, Napoleon's Empress.
 Diamond Rock.
 Botanical Gardens where you can admire over a thousand varieties of tropical & local plants.
 St Pierre & the ruins from eruption of Mt.
 Pelee, the Pompeii of the New World.
 Volcanological museum.
 Castle DuBuc.
 Mont Pelée.

 Family Attractions – From sightseeing trains to the Butterfly Gardens and Mangofil, Martinique has much to offer families.
-The main attraction is Aqualand, a U.S.-style water park featuring water slides, wave pool, and young kids play area complete with its own pirate ship.
+There’s even a U.S.-style water park called Aqualand featuring water slides, wave pool, and young kids play area complete with its own pirate ship.

-Ecotourism – Martinique boasts a whole world of natural wonders, making it one of the Caribbean’s top eco destinations.
-Two-thirds of Martinique is designated as protected parkland, affording visitors a wide range of nature-themed vacation adventures – hiking the island’s 27 well-marked trails, kayaking, horseback riding, enjoying a 4x4 tour, and more.
+Ecotourism – Martinique’s natural wonders, headlined by majestic Mount Pelée, inspire awe and wonder among eco-travel enthusiasts.
+Two-thirds of the island is designated as protected parkland, affording visitors a wide range of nature-themed vacation adventures – hiking the island’s 27 well-marked trails, kayaking, canyoning, horseback riding, enjoying a 4x4 tour, and more.

 Scuba Diving – The best-kept secret in Caribbean diving, Martinique offers abundant marine life, historic shipwrecks and healthy reefs.
 The highlight is Diamond Rock, an offshore island with a deep undersea cavern.